…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Mark 6:7; Luke 10:1; Acts 13:2,4; Acts 13:1; Acts 15:6,28; Acts 15:39 (NIV)

 The New Testament seems to suggest that leadership or shepherdship is plural, … rather than a lone CEO at the top.
 A collaboration of diverse gifts & ministries to equip God’s people for works of service, and to build up the body of Christ.

-(btw, in the Old Testament, there’s a prophet, priest and king framework, anointed with the Holy Spirit)
+In the Old Testament, there’s a prophet, priest & king framework, anointed with the Holy Spirit.

-This calls for shepherds who are willing to collaborate and cooperate with others in mutual submission and teamwork for the common good, community/fellowship.
+This calls for shepherds who are willing to humbly collaborate and cooperate with others in mutual submission and teamwork for the common good, community/fellowship,

 Peacemakers building together.
 Each one secure in their own identity in Christ for the common good.